Resume Keywords: How to Use Them + List by Industry

 Resume keywords are specific words and phrases that describe your professional skills and relevant experience and expertise.
 They indicate the qualities hiring managers look for in candidates.
 Resume keywords also help your job application rank higher in search results when employers use ATS software.

+To identify the right keywords for your resume, carefully review the job description and tailor your application accordingly.
 If you possess those skills and experience, you need to show it off in a way that is easy to understand by humans and robots alike.

-So, you need to use resume keywords—
+So, you need to use resume keywords, and use them right.
+Why?

+Your resume isn’t read, it’s scanned.
+First, by automated software (ATS) which assists companies and human resources with the hiring process.
+ATS scans all candidates’ resumes and assigns a score based on each candidate’s compatibility to the position.
 Once an employer adds the ~250 resumes they get for each job posting into the ATS, they can filter the candidates based on resume keywords they’re looking for.

-Of those 250 resumes, 50 have Skill A, 75 have Skill B, but only 5 have both A and B.
+For example: Of those 250 resumes, 50 have Skill A, 75 have Skill B, but only 5 have both A and B.

+Those last 5 will receive a call for an interview.
 According to ERE, the ATS will filter out about 75% of all job applications per job ad.

+Second, by the actual recruiter.
+Most recruiters spend merely seconds (or minutes at best) looking at resume just to make sure the candidate meets their requirements.
 If you don’t have the right experience and skills (or don’t know how to present them!), you’re done.
 You’ll never hear back.

+So, how to make sure you pass the test?
 Finding the right words in the job ad and using them as your resume keywords is a must.
+The next section will teach you how to do it.

 Expert Hint: To see how your resume stacks up on the ATS, use a resume keyword finder like Jobscan and use an ATS-friendly resume template to make it past the bots.